 Managers: Mark Amery, Sophie Jerram and Helen Kirlew Smith are directors of Letting Space.

 Sophie Jerram’s extensive work as a curator, artist and businesswoman has had a particular interest in issues surrounding sustainability and art’s examination of the relationship between business and the environment.

-Helen Kirlew Smith is an experienced producer, event manager and facilitator with a passion for supporting the arts in communities and public space.
-Helen worked as Company Manager for Blast Theory in the UK for eight years, an internationally renowned company for creating groundbreaking new forms of performance and interactive art.
-She was also a mentor to emerging artists, created and promoted events, facilitated workshops and seminars around the UK.
-Since moving to New Zealand she has been actively involved with early childhood education organisation Playcentre and co-founded Breathing Space, a professional development organisation for parents.
+Helen Kirlew Smith Helen is a co-director of Letting Space and also works with Wellington Tedx.
+She is an experienced producer, event manager and facilitator with a passion for supporting the arts in communities and public space.
+Helen worked as Company Manager for Blast Theory in the UK for eight years, an internationally renowned live arts company.